 Create a checklist for how you would like that dreaded task to be done – if you were doing it yourself.
 This list can be adjusted as things occur and you learn what does and doesn’t work when someone else is involved so don’t get too hung up on “making sure it covers everything” because there will always be something.

 Use the checklist to quickly review during the check in.
 Make adjustments as necessary.
-For more checklist ideas check out Checklists Are Great!
+For more checklist ideas check out Easy and Effortless Systems.

 Once the trust has been established, empower them to anticipate and suggest – always with a check in of course.